tonesharose31/array-method-drills/README.md

 ### Getting started

-1. Fork and clone this repository.
+1. Fork and clone this repository.f

 1. Navigate to the cloned repository's directory on your command line.
 Then, run the following command: